HRNHarshit/Alzheimer-s-disease/readme.md

-# Alzheimer's Disease Detection using Machine Learning
+# Alzheimer's Disease Prediction using Machine Learning

 This project leverages machine learning models to detect Alzheimer's disease from medical images.
 By analyzing these images, the model can predict the likelihood of Alzheimer's, providing valuable insights for early diagnosis and patient care.